Typing Tensor Calculus in 2-Categories (I): Typing matrices in categories: categorical case

+If one composes these unique morphisms $t_Ai_A$ and composes the result with any other morphism the result is always the same morphism and constant due to the uniqueness of the morphism, $i_B$.

-\begin{proposition} In a locally pointed category, the family of constant morphisms is unique. \end{proposition} \proof Consider two different families of constant morphisms $\{\star\}$ and $\{\star'\}$.
-If $A \xrightarrow{\star_{B, A}} B \xrightarrow[\star'_{C, B}]{\star_{C, B}} C$, then from left constantness of ${\star'}$, we have $\star'_{C, B} \star_{B, A}=\star'_{C, A}$ and from right constantness of ${\star}$, we have $\star'_{C, B} \star_{B, A}=\star_{C, A}$ therefore, $\star_{C, A}=\star'_{C, A}$ for every $(A, C)$. \begin{defi} A \textit{zero object} is an object which is simultaneously initial and terminal. \end{defi} \begin{defi} A \textit{pointed category} is a category with a zero object. \end{defi} \begin{defi} In a category with a zero object, a \textit{zero morphism} is a morphism which factorizes through the zero object. \end{defi} \begin{rem} In a pointed category, the family of zero morphisms is the only family of constant morphisms thanks to Proposition \ref{pro1}. \end{rem} \begin{rem} A category might have constant morphisms but not a zero object. \end{rem}
+Now if the initial and terminal objects are isomorphic, the terminal and initial morphisms coincide and define zero morphisms. \begin{defi} In a category with the zero object, a \textit{zero morphism} is a morphism which factorizes through the zero object. \end{defi} \begin{rem} In a category with the zero object, the family of zero morphisms is the only family of constant morphisms thanks to Proposition \ref{pro1}. \end{rem} \begin{rem} A category might have constant morphisms but not a zero object. \end{rem} We are now in the right position to introduce a notion of addition between objects.
+We shall do so using the properties and structures laid out in the previous section.

-\subsection{Biproducts in categories}
+\subsubsection{Biproducts in categories}

+As mentioned earlier, a biproduct is simply a categorical addition between objects.
+One definition is based on products and coproducts in categories, and it satisfies a universal condition.
+Another definition is the algebraic definition with five equations which capture exactly the same addition albeit simpler and easier to check.
+In this section, we define both definitions and show how they coincide with each other.
+This part is rather necessary in order to make sure we have a good understanding of primary concepts and are able to define the 2-categorical correspondence.